audreyandoy/git-branching/README.md

 # git-branching

-In main.py is a simple function to print my name and others in my family.
+In main.py is a simple function to print my name and the type of food I like.

 As an instructor I will:
  - show how to create a new branch